AST-LW/math-operations-e2e/README.md

 # math-operations-e2e

-`math-operations-e2e` repository.
-This repository is dedicated to conducting comprehensive end-to-end (E2E) tests on the 'math-operations-dev' backend application.
+`math-operations-e2e` repository is dedicated to conducting comprehensive end-to-end (E2E) tests on the 'math-operations-dev' backend application.
 It is designed to be automatically triggered following the successful completion of unit tests in the parent repository, ensuring that new changes are verified in a scenario that closely emulates a production environment.

 ## Repository Directory Structure